-At year end, the structure included an Audit Committee, a Risk Committee, a Property Valuation Committee, a Remuneration Committee, a Nomination Committee and a Market Abuse Regulation Committee.
+At year end, the structure included an Audit Committee, a Risk Committee, a Property Valuation Committee, a Remuneration Committee, a Nomination Committee, an Environmental, Social and Governance Committee and a Market Abuse Regulation Committee.

 Quentin Spicer, who retired on 8 June 2021, was not a member of any Board Committee due to his length of service exceeding nine years and the Board therefore considered him non-independent.